 The wife, I learned, is a retired schoolteacher and knew a bit about allergies, as some of her former students had them.
 She really thought peanut allergies were “the bad allergy” and didn’t know other foods could cause equally life-threatening reactions because, as far as she knew, none of her students ever had other allergies.
 They were both very interested in why I was choosing not to eat at restaurants (I only eat from grocery stores when travelling), why I carried so many auto-injectors (in case I had a reaction and couldn’t find more, I brought an extra set), what my soy allergy meant compared to my peanut allergy, and what I typically eat.
 They were surprised to find out that soy is in so many foods in both the US and Canada, but also surprised about the variety of foods that I could still eat.
 I showed them the allergy menu in McDonalds and explained why it was there, and they were both shocked that even fast food restaurants had these allergen-aware menus.
 The wife was fascinated about the science behind what happens during a reaction.

 I ended up spending a lot of time with them over my four day stay and we went to a lot of museums together.
 We’ve kept in touch through Facebook ever since.
 A few months ago, the wife commented on one of my posts saying she’s learned so much about allergies since we became friends and that I’ve made her much more empathetic towards people with all allergies.
 Sometimes, it’s the people you least expect to educate that end up learning the most!

-– Danielle B.Tags: Allergy Awareness, Danielle B, Finland, Travel
+– Danielle B.Tags: Allergy Awareness, communication, Danielle B, Finland, Travel